anasdove2020/songcry/Artist - Song Analytic - Main.md

 * AC 8: Each nested bottom sheet includes an "Apply" button to confirm selection

-* AC 9: Annotation feature explains "this will include the history songs in the feed, so literally comparing all the songs that is and was in the feed"

-* AC 10: Chart visualization displays performance comparison with dual metrics showing values like "230K" for both compared items
+* AC 9: Chart visualization displays performance comparison with dual metrics showing values like "230K" for both compared items

-* AC 11: Timeline spans from January to May with clear month labels (Jan, Feb, Mar, Apr, May)
+* AC 10: Timeline spans from January to May with clear month labels (Jan, Feb, Mar, Apr, May)

-* AC 12: Interactive tooltip appears on hover showing detailed information like "280 Total Plays (March 2025)"
+* AC 11: Interactive tooltip appears on hover showing detailed information like "280 Total Plays (March 2025)"

-* AC 13: Chart legend clearly shows comparison between selected song (e.g., "La La Lost You") vs "Avg.
+* AC 12: Chart legend clearly shows comparison between selected song (e.g., "La La Lost You") vs "Avg.
 Songs in Feed"

-* AC 14: Different colored lines distinguish between the selected song and average performance
+* AC 13: Different colored lines distinguish between the selected song and average performance

-* AC 15: Achievement cards section displays below the chart with swipeable horizontal scrolling
+* AC 14: Achievement cards section displays below the chart with swipeable horizontal scrolling

-* AC 16: Achievement cards show celebratory message like "This track is leading in performance!" with emoji decoration
+* AC 15: Achievement cards show celebratory message like "This track is leading in performance!" with emoji decoration

-* AC 17: Each achievement card displays the selected song's artwork as background or thumbnail
+* AC 16: Each achievement card displays the selected song's artwork as background or thumbnail

-* AC 18: Achievement cards include descriptive text explaining the song's performance achievements
+* AC 17: Achievement cards include descriptive text explaining the song's performance achievements

-* AC 19: "Say Thank You" button is available on achievement cards for outreach functionality
+* AC 18: "Say Thank You" button is available on achievement cards for outreach functionality

-* AC 20: "Share" button with share icon is available on achievement cards for social sharing
+* AC 19: "Share" button with share icon is available on achievement cards for social sharing

-* AC 21: Achievement cards support horizontal swiping gesture for navigation between multiple achievements
+* AC 20: Achievement cards support horizontal swiping gesture for navigation between multiple achievements

-* AC 22: Card design includes proper spacing, typography, and visual hierarchy for readability
+* AC 21: Card design includes proper spacing, typography, and visual hierarchy for readability

-* AC 23: Outreach functionality allows users to send appreciation messages to collaborators or team members
+* AC 22: Outreach functionality allows users to send appreciation messages to collaborators or team members

-* AC 24: Share functionality supports multiple platforms and formats for social media distribution
+* AC 23: Share functionality supports multiple platforms and formats for social media distribution

-* AC 25: All interactive elements provide visual feedback on tap/click with appropriate animations
+* AC 24: All interactive elements provide visual feedback on tap/click with appropriate animations

-* AC 26: Loading states are displayed when fetching comparison data or switching between filters
+* AC 25: Loading states are displayed when fetching comparison data or switching between filters

-* AC 27: Error handling displays appropriate messages if data cannot be loaded or comparison fails
+* AC 26: Error handling displays appropriate messages if data cannot be loaded or comparison fails

-* AC 28: Performance metrics update dynamically when different filter options are selected from dropdown
+* AC 27: Performance metrics update dynamically when different filter options are selected from dropdown

-* AC 29: Responsive design ensures proper display across different screen sizes and orientations
+* AC 28: Responsive design ensures proper display across different screen sizes and orientations

-* AC 30: Accessibility compliance includes screen reader support, keyboard navigation, and high contrast mode compatibility for all interactive elements
+* AC 29: Accessibility compliance includes screen reader support, keyboard navigation, and high contrast mode compatibility for all interactive elements

 ***